AnkushThakur08/NamasteReact/01_Lecture/README.md

     ```
   - `createElement` returns an is an object.
     ![image](../assets/01.png)
-  - Us Objectke ander ke have props
+  - Us Object ke ander ke have props

 - **Rendering Nested Child Elements in the DOM**